Kiyozz/pca-doc/docs/compilation.md

 ## Get started

-You have three ways to get started.
+You have four ways to get started.

+### Drag and Drop

+Drop any `.psc` file into the app.

 ### Search for files